theoctober19th/python-libjuju/docs/howto/manage-users.rst

    await user_object.disable()

-You can also check if a user is enabled or disabled using the `enabled` and `disabled` properties on the Unit object.
+You can also check if a user is enabled or disabled using the `enabled` and `disabled` properties on the User object.

 .. code:: python